Vilz/tars-cli/docs/en/commands.md

 ## tars add-page %pageName%

 This command adds a new page in the markup/pages.
 It takes the name of the page as a parameter .
 An error will be thrown in case the page already exists.
 It is possible to add an empty page  and copy of the template page.
 If there is an extension in pageName, new page will be created from _template page with the same extension.
-Otherwise, the default extension for current templater will be used: .jade for Jade and .html for Handlebars.
+Otherwise, the default extension for current templater will be used: .pug for Pug and .html for Handlebars.

 Interactive mode is not available.